 "How often does your newspaper publish?"

 "We're still a daily.
 We have the smallest circulation of a daily in Indiana with about 8,000 subscribers."

-He handed me his card.
-It had his name on it, Mike Kenny, and "The Rochester Sentinel, The Voice of Fulton County's People Since 1858."
+He handed me his card--Mike Kenny, "The Rochester Sentinel, The Voice of Fulton County's People Since 1858."

 Two of the ten on my itinerary were no longer standing--those in Valparaiso and Fort Wayne, with the new libraries built on the spot of the old one.
 Fort Wayne's had been the largest in Indiana thanks to the largest contribution for an Indiana library from Carnegie--$90,000.
 Most were built on not much than $10,000.
 The Fort Wayne Carnegie had been replaced by a huge county library.
 Along with its seven shelves of bicycling books it has the second largest genealogical collection in the U.S. after Salt Lake City.